bitbend/bitbend/README.md

   Hi There.
 We Are BitBend
 </h1>

-We build fun and cool products
+We bend bit's to build wonderful products